 Mostly I get out of the public and I’m going on holiday, reading books, sorting ideas, setting new priorities, and writing down ‘to do list’ for the upcoming time.
 After that, I always come back ‘reborn’, motivated and full of energy!

-In the private life, do you dress yourself or there is a stylist telling you what to get?
+In private life, do you dress

 Michal Gajdosech received the right attention abroad – the title of the most beautiful body of the world is an admirable success.
-Participating in the Czech Fashion Week 2018, especially the Osmany Laffite fashion show, was a great honor.
-In conversation with Michal, however, we find that the famous five minutes of glory is quickly gone, and the real modeling life is really tough.
+Participating in the Czech Fashion Week 2018, especially the Osmany Laffite fashion show, was a great honour.
+In conversation with Michal, however, we find that the famous five minutes of glory is quickly gone, and the real modelling life is really tough.
 Keeping in shape, going to castings and trying to get a job are not easy tasks at all.
-Success cost something – on the one hand it is all about a personal sacrifice – to remain on top as long as possible, on the other hand, it is very important to be yourself and develop own unique personality.
+Success cost something – on the one hand, it is all about a personal sacrifice – to remain on top as long as possible, on the other hand, it is very important to be yourself and develop own unique personality.

 Michal Gajdosech authorized article 3.
 1. 2019 / All pictures taken by various photographers.
 Introductory photography by EVA FISHEROVA